Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 12. Suggest Related Products

-Similar to suggesting related posts in an exit popup on a blog post page (as in the previous exit popup hack), you can also suggest related products on product pages.
+Similar to suggesting related posts in an exit-intent popup on a blog post page (as in the previous exit popup hack), you can also suggest related products on product pages.

 If you have a wide range of products (like clothing or shoes), it’s extremely helpful to recommend other similar products related to the one that the shopper is viewing.
-The product that they’re looking at might not be the right fit, but a similar product might be just what they need.
+The product they’re looking at might not be the right fit, but a similar product is what they need.

 13. Suggest Popular Products

-Throw some social proof into the mix and suggest your most popular items in an exit popup.
+Throw some social proof into the mix and suggest your most popular items in an exit-intent popup.

-Not only does this help keep shoppers on your eCommerce site for longer, but it reminds them that other shoppers love your products too!
+Not only does this help keep shoppers on your eCommerce site for longer, but it also reminds them that other shoppers love your products!

 14. Overcome Objections